mindkeep/discord-ladder-bot/README.md

 ## Other ideas

-- Hook into ChatGPT/OpenAI to interpret user messages into commands
+- Hook into some LLM to interpret user messages into commands or other chat banter
+- Add a web interface to show standings and other data